joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-07-17-fiddler-tennis.md

 ### Match

 With all the legwork out of the way, the match is straightforward.

 A match can be won by winning the first two games in a row, or by losing either of the first two sets, followed by winning the third set, so

 $$ Z_\text{match win} = \frac{1}{2!}Z_\text{set win}^2 + \frac{1}{2!}Z_\text{set win}^2 Z_\text{set loss}. $$

+Expanding this expression, the coefficient on $s^j$ is the probability that the winner ends the match with a score gap of $j.$ To find the probability of winning the match while losing a majority of the points, we can simply select the terms with negative powers:

+$$ P(\text{win match while losing on points}) = \sum_{j<0} Z_\text{match win}[j] = \tfrac{366382889151794439050218364931384718435785359829}{5846006549323611672814739330865132078623730171904} \approx 0.06267233642 $$

 <br>